fonoster/goodtok/README.md

 ## Known Issues

-- When running Goodtok without a TLS certificate, you will need to add the following to your browser to allow the camera to work: `chrome://flags/#unsafely-treat-insecure-origin-as-secure` or equivalent for your browser.
-This is because the camera will not work on an insecure origin.
+- When running Goodtok without a TLS certificate, you must add the following to your browser to allow the camera to work: `chrome://flags/#unsafely-treat-insecure-origin-as-secure` or equivalent for your browser, because the camera will not work on an insecure origin.

 ## Authors